 THE FILM

-As Lara’s personal account unfolds, the film introduces other survivors from across the U.S., the U.K., Canada, and the Netherlands — women (and men) whose experiences mirror a disturbing pattern.
-From elite conservatories in Los Angeles and Amsterdam to storied institutions like Curtis and Chetham’s, their testimonies speak to a culture of systemic complicity.
+As Lara’s personal account unfolds, the film introduces other survivors from across the U.S., the U.K., Canada, and the Netherlands – women (and men) whose experiences follow a disturbing pattern.
+From elite conservatories to storied institutions, their testimonies speak to a culture of systemic complicity.
 Teachers, administrators, and orchestras often close ranks, perpetuating a cycle that punishes survivors for speaking out and allows perpetrators to thrive with impunity.

 THE TEAM